All articles published in the November 2012 issue.

 The development of gas fields in a highly seismic zone in the Caspian Sea required an innovative offshore platform.
 Arup were the detailed designers of a self-installing gravity based structure (GBS) to meet this demand – the first such platform to be commissioned in the region.
 Arup became involved after an elastic analysis based prescriptive design approach predicted the platform to have inadequate capacity to withstand signifiant seismic events.
 The Arup team adopted a performance based approach, in combination with advanced non-linear analyses, to demonstrate the suitability of the design for use in this location.
 Non-linear time history soil-structure interaction finie element analyses were used to demonstrate that the GBS platform satisfied the peformance requirements of ISO 19901-21.
 In addition, the performance based approach provided the client with an improved understanding of the likely response of the structure to a real earthquake and a greater ability to manage the risks associated with the facility.

-With care, engineers can reduce the risks to those who construct, maintain, use and demolish structures.
-Generally, we can presume that the strength and stability
+This article shows how engineers can reduce the risks to those who construct, maintain, use and demolish structures.

 As winter draws closer in the UK, Structural-Safety’s Alastair Soane cites several examples of recent weather-induced structural damage.